Son of Pickton victim supporting Myran family during Winnipeg serial killer’s trial

 “I did feel, I guess, guilty at some point that there wasn’t anything I could have done to have brought her out of that place.
 That’s why I felt the pull to get involved with Camp Marcedes.”

-“I didn’t tell anybody my story or why I was there for a very long time because I wanted them to know I was just there to help them and support them,” he said.
+“I didn’t tell anybody my story or why I was there for a very long time because I wanted them to know I was just there to help them and support them,” he says.
 “I think because I wasn’t able to do anything for my mom – because I was so young – that this was a way of honouring her as well.”

 Read More: